-- assists and supports the Board of Directors in defining and monitoring the risk appetite and risk strategy - handles key reporting concerning the Committee's line of business, such as risk reports, compliance reports as well as information security and data protection reviews

-- monitors the efficiency of the company's and its subsidiaries' internal control and risk management systems - assesses compliance with laws, regulations and other rules in the organisation - handles matters related to supervision by the authorities in cooperation with Audit Committee, when needed - when needed, assists the Remuneration Committee of the Board of Directors in the preparation of appropriate salary and fee principles.
+- assists and supports the Board of Directors in defining and monitoring the risk appetite and risk strategy - handles key reporting concerning the Committee's line of business, such as risk reports, compliance reports as well as information security and data protection reviews - monitors the efficiency of the company's and its subsidiary's internal control and risk management systems - assesses compliance with laws, regulations and other rules in the organisation - handles matters related to supervision by the authorities in cooperation with Audit Committee, when needed - when needed, assists the Remuneration and Nomination Committee of the Board of Directors in the preparation of appropriate salary and fee principles.

 The Risk Committee consists of 2-4 members of the Board of Directors.
 A minimum of one half of the members must be independent of the company and the company's shareholder.

 The Board of Directors selects the Risk Committee's members and chairman from among the Board members, for a term of one year at a time.

-The Risk Committee elected after the Annual General Meeting in 2021 was comprised of Board Member Ritva Laukkanen (Chair), Second Vice Chairman Antti Neimala and Board member Hannu Jaatinen.
+The Risk Committee elected after the Annual General Meeting of 2023 comprised Board Member Ritva Laukkanen (Chairman), First Vice Chairman Mikko Spolander, Board Member Petri Viertiö and Board Member Anne Nurminen.

-The Risk Committee met 5 times (5) and the members' attendance rate was 100 per cent (94) in 2021.
+The Risk Committee met 5 times (5) and the members' attendance rate was 100% (88) in 2023.

-Remuneration Committee of the Board of Directors
+Remuneration and Nomination Committee of the Board of Directors

-The Remuneration Committee assists Finnvera's Board of Directors in managing issues pertaining to the appointment, terms of employment and salaries of senior executives, and the rewards and incentive systems applied to the management and personnel.
+The Remuneration and Nomination Committee assists Finnvera's Board of Directors in managing issues pertaining to the appointment, terms of employment and salaries of senior executives, and the rewards and incentive systems applied to the management and personnel.
+The Committee also deals with matters related to selecting the company's Board of Directors, the preparation of which is the task of the Ministry of Economic Affairs and Employment as the ministry responsible for the company's ownership steering.

-A plan is drawn up yearly for the Remuneration Committee's meetings.
-The Remuneration Committee has at least three members.
-The Board of Directors selects the Remuneration Committee's members and chairman from among the Board members, for a term of one year at a time.
+A meeting plan is drawn up annually for the Remuneration and Nomination Committee.
+The Remuneration and Nomination Committee consists of at least three members.
+The Board of Directors selects the Committee members and Chairman from among the Board members for a term of one year at a time.

-The Remuneration Committee elected after the Annual General Meeting of 2021 was comprised of Chairman of the Board Petri Ekman (Chair), First Vice Chairman Antti Neimala and Board Member Antti Zitting.
+The Remuneration and Nomination Committee elected after the Annual General Meeting of 2023 comprised Chairman of the Board Petri Ekman (Chairman), Board Member Hannu Jaatinen, and Board Member Elina Piispanen.

-In 2021, the Remuneration Committee met six times (6) and the members' attendance rate was 100 per cent (100).
+In 2023, the Remuneration and Nomination Committee met 17 times (5) and the members' attendance rate was 98% (100).